Bylaws of the Chesapeake Section, U.S.I.T.T.

 2) a petition signed by at least ten Members.

 b.
 The Secretary shall mail each Member a copy of the proposed amendment at least twenty-one (21) days before its consideration.
+May include electronic forms.

 c.
 The proposed amendment shall then be considered at the next business meeting of the Membership.